 Plus, they want me to wear a mask and I hate that.
 Asthmatic fat guys and masks don’t mix well.

-I have gone through several seasons of discouragement in my 40 years of full-time ministry, two were probably depression, and lasted several months.
+I have gone through several seasons of discouragement in my 40 years of full-time ministry, two were probably drug induced depression said drug rehab baltimore that lasted several months.
 I know burnout firsthand.
 A time or two, a doctor might have suggested medication for me, if I’d been honest about how I felt.
 I’ve never reached the point of suicidal ideation, but there were times when thinking about heaven seemed a little sweeter, know what I mean?

 Being a pastor is a great privilege and I am thankful to God for his calling, but it is also a burden.
 Our stress isn’t greater than anyone else’s, but it is unique.
 We are an odd bunch.
 So often, pastors are, as a friend of mine used to say, “dying in a heap,” but if we gather in a group we will regale one another with stories of the great things God is doing at our churches.
 We are reluctant to admit that our churches are swirling the bowl, that our families are struggling, or that we are discouraged.